wayfinderio/intro-to-fp/_docs/2-the-tenets-of-fp/it-all-starts-with-pure-functions.md

 ---
-title: It All Starts With Functions
+title: It All Starts With Pure Functions
 category: The Tenets of FP
 order: 1
 ---